fbpx

 2. Learn some language phrases in advance, to help you get by easier.

-3. Train in advance, your body needs to be prepared.
+3. Training for months in advance, your body needs to be prepared.

 4. Know how to read maps, use devices, and orient yourself in unfamiliar territory.